-A selection of recent articles (and a few old favorites) are posted here.
+A selection of articles is posted here.
 Additional writing samples are available upon request.

 Policing in Black & White

 Police departments are eager for ways to reduce racial disparities—and psychological research is beginning to find answers.